Shree-77/Shree-77/README.md

 - 👋 Hi, I’m @Shree-77
-- 👀 I’m interested to work in Java Projects
+- 👀 I’m interested to work in JS Projects
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning NodeJs
 - 💞️ I’m looking to collaborate.
 - 📫 How to reach me shreeviswa7@gmail.com